spotinst/help/src/docs/cost-intelligence/tutorials/best-practice-checks/README.md

 Select one or more cloud providers, accounts, and a date.

 You can click on a card to filter the checks and failed resources by importance or category.
-For example, click on Availability Category to see a list of the failed resources for Availability.
+For example, click **Availability Category** to see a list of the failed resources for Availability.

+Click **Export** to export your data to a CSV file.

 ![bestpracticechecks1](https://github.com/user-attachments/assets/16a1c43f-708a-46ee-83b3-8c9b345914b8)